-Pledge to be a part of the solution.
+Pleage to be a part of the solution.

 Eliminate taunting from my own behavior.

 Encourage others to do the same.

-Do my part to make my school community safe for others.
+Do my part to make my school community safe for others

 Not let my actions or words hurt others.

+Not use social media to hurt others.